REMOTE WORKER PIT-STOP PROGRAM

-I understand that there is a commitment to the general care and maintenance of the camp including guided activities that could include physical activities such as chopping, digging, walking, using tools, etc.
+I understand that there is a commitment to the general care and maintenance of the communal space and my own room on a daily/weekly basis.

 My understanding that this remote worker pit-stop program is not a school or workshop and therefore there are no formal instructional offerings included in my program fee unless I negotiate GD instruction, mentorship coaching, or assistance with my work in my contract.

-I understand that I should communicate my interest in outings, activities, or intentional gatherings during my residency prior to my arrival and during my weekly reflection statements to see if other participants may be interested.
+I understand that I should communicate my interest in outings, activities, or intentional gatherings during my remote experience prior to my arrival.

 I understand that the organic element of this remote pit-stop program alongside a residency program is the aspect of interactions.
 I understand that my role needs to be proactive in the community in terms of seeking out interactions with others or inviting them to see/interact with my work.

 I understand that there is no guarantee as to the number of participants on site during my schedule and that there can be an ebb and flow of participants during my schedule.

 I understand that my time is my own, my schedule is determined by me, and that any group activity is optional, is organic in its organization, and that sometimes I may be the leader of this activity at my own interest.
 I understand that there will likely be an option to gather socially on a weekly basis, if possible, such as movie night, stargazing, campfires, etc.

 I understand that if I offer my expertise to other participants that there is no remuneration for my time.

 Additional policies may be included in the contract and not listed here.